End User Computing Risk Management

 - Define what constitutes as high risk EUCs

-- Define additional controls needed to manage these high risk EUCs
+- EUC controls needed to manage the associated high risk

 - Establish necessary reporting and monitoring processes that take oversight into account